thegecko/f429-example/README.md

 ## VS Code for Web

 The instructions above should work as-is from https://vscode.dev when using a browser supporting WebUSB (e.g. chrome).

+Aside from https://github.com/microsoft/vscode/issues/171991 the above also works with github.dev by opening https://github.dev/thegecko/f429-example